 That's it!
 Salesforce is now successfully configured as a source on your RudderStack dashboard.
 RudderStack will start ingesting data at the specified frequency.
-You can further connect this source to your data warehouse or other third-party destinations by clicking on Connect Destinations or Add Destinations, as shown:
+You can further connect this source to your data warehouse by clicking on Connect Destinations or Add Destination, as shown:

 The following sections will help you better understand the overall replication process once RudderStack connects to your Salesforce data source.

 When RudderStack first connects to your Salesforce data source, it will pull all your historical data.

 RudderStack synchronizes with your Salesforce data source based on the schedule and run frequency you choose while configuring the source.

 The first time RudderStack syncs with your Salesforce data, it performs a full replication - as mentioned above.
 After that, your Salesforce data is replicated incrementally.
 This means that RudderStack will replicate only the new and updated rows to your destination.

 Salesforce imposes a strict API quota that regulates its API usage.
 This quota corresponds to the total number of API requests that can be made over a period of time.